 We recommend you drink boiled and filter water during trekking, for the boiled water you may ask your guide or camping crew.
 Also, you can bring water purification tablets to purify the normal water available in the trail site or camping site.
 Generally, You will be provided boiled filtered water if you stay at Guesthouse or tea house.
 Although mineral water is available in most places which can be a better choice but the more you go up, the price of the bottled water will be hiked slightly.

 In camping, toilets tent is fixed very close to the campsite.
-We suggest getting your own toilet papers during the whole trekking period and a hot shower is only available on the bucket and you can ask your guide or camping staff whenever you would like to have a shower during the camping.
+We suggest you to bring toilet paper yourself during the whole trekking period and a hot shower is only available on the bucket and you can ask your guide or camping staff whenever you would like to have a shower during the camping.
 For the guest house/tea house stay, toilets are easily accessible and the hot shower is provided But not Free, please.
 During the camping, sometimes it may take longer to boil the water if the water is too frozen.

 Climate and weather could be the major challenges during trekking and it varies as per the season in Nepal.
 Autumn (Mid Sept – End Nov)- Autumn is the most popular season to trek in Nepal.
 During this time, the weather gets much clear with mild to warm days and cold nights.
 However, in the high altitude, the night drops into freezing temperatures.
 Moreover, the spring (March-May) season is also the best time to visit Nepal and especially in the mountainous regions.